Where is Area Code 409?

 What Time Zone is 409 Area Code in the USA?

 The 409 area code is situated within the Central Time Zone (CT).
 Officially, the region observes Daylight Saving Time (DST), transitioning from Central Standard Time to Central Daylight Time in accordance with federal guidelines.
-For precise time zone updates and nationwide adjustments, refer to the U.S. Naval Observatory reference data at 3450 Massachusetts Ave NW, Washington, DC 20392.
+Typically, the transition periods for Daylight Saving Time include:

 • Starting in mid-March, when clocks move forward by one hour.